(ITC) Computer Short Course Information Technology Certificate Training Course

 Assessment:

-Week 3: Exploring Software
+Week 3: Exploring Software (Microsoft Office, Google Docs & AdobecOS.

-Module 3: Learn about programs you can use on a computer.
+Module 3: Learn about programs and applications.

 - What software is (apps like games or Notepad).